jlara11/jlara11/README.md

 # Hello World!

-👋 Eu sou Julyana Prado, uma desenvolvedora full stack em treinamento.
+👋 I'm Julyana Prado, a full stack developer in training.

 ❤️ Fatecana

-🔭 Atualmente, estou trabalhando em projetos de desenvolvimento multiplataforma.
+🔭 I'm currently working on cross-platform development projects.

-🌱 Estou aprendendo Java e Angular.
+🌱 I'm learning Java and Angular.

-👯 Estou sempre buscando colaborar com outras pessoas e compartilhar meu conhecimento.
+👯 I'm always looking to collaborate with others and share my knowledge.

-💬 Se você tiver alguma dúvida, não hesite em me perguntar!
+💬 If you have any questions, don't hesitate to ask!

-📫 Você pode me contatar pelo e-mail jtplara@gmail.com.
+📫 You can reach me by email at jtplara@gmail.com.